ibm-cloud-docs/transit-gateway/adding-gateway.md

       * IBM Cloud ID - Required by **Classic infrastructure** and **Unbound GRE tunnel**.
       * CRN - Required by all other connections.

-      To find out if your Power Systems Virtual Server workspace is set up correctly, go to the Power Systems Virtual Server UI and check the navigation for a Cloud connections page.
+      To find out whether your Power Systems Virtual Server workspace is set up correctly, go to the Power Systems Virtual Server UI and check the navigation for a Cloud connections page.
 If there isn't a Cloud connections page, the workspace leverages Transit Gateway.
 Otherwise, you must configure virtual connections with Cloud connections on the Power Systems Virtual Server.
       {: important}

 1. After you complete your network connection information, click **Add** to create a connection.